demarillacizere/aviation-frequency/README.md

 ## User Stories

-* A user can view the map showing the receivers' locations and their coverage
+* A user can view the map showing the receivers' locations and their coverage.
-* A user can add a receiver
+* A user can add a receiver.
-* A user can delete a receiver
+* A user can delete a receiver.

 ## Technologies used